Gall wasp: External phylogeny

-The external phylogeny of the Cynipidae is based on Peters et al 2017.
-The Apocrita is within the "Sawflies" which are shown separately for simplicity here.
+The external phylogeny of the Cynipidae is based on Peters et al. 2017.
+The Apocrita are within the "sawflies", which are shown separately for simplicity here.

 Internal phylogeny

 The internal phylogeny of gall wasps in the cladogram is based on the molecular phylogenetic analysis of Hearn et al. 2023.

 Taxonomy

-The Cynipidae contains two subfamilies, one extinct and one extant:
+The Cynipidae contain two subfamilies, one extinct and one extant: